ckinan/portfolio/website/blog/2020-02-07-github-api.md

 ## Steps

-This is the list of points this article/research will have as scope:
+This is the list of things this article/research will cover:

 - Step #1: Take a look at their docs (overview)
 - Step #2: Understand their authentication processes